-(a) The requirements in this Rule apply to all new and expanding facilities, as applicable.
+(a) The requirements in this Rule shall apply to all new and expanding facilities.

-(1) Field description of soil profile, based on examinations of excavation pits and auger borings, within seven feet of land surface or to bedrock describing the following parameters by individual diagnostic horizons:
+(1) a field description of the soil profile, based on examinations of excavation pits or auger borings, within seven feet of land surface or to bedrock, describing the following parameters by individual diagnostic horizons:

-(F) depth, thickness, and type of restrictive horizon(s); and
+(F) the depth, thickness, and type of restrictive horizon; and

-(G) presence or absence and depth of evidence of any seasonal high water table (SHWT).
+(G) the presence or absence and depth of evidence of any seasonal high water table.

-Applicants shall dig pits when necessary for proper evaluation of the soils at the site.
+Applicants shall dig pits when necessary for evaluation of the soils at the site;

-(2) Recommendations concerning loading rates of liquids, solids, other wastewater constituents and amendments.
+(2) recommendations concerning loading rates of liquids, solids, other wastewater constituents, and amendments.
 Annual hydraulic loading rates shall be based on in-situ measurement of saturated hydraulic conductivity in the most restrictive horizon for each soil mapping unit.
-Maximum irrigation precipitation rates shall be provided for each soil mapping unit.
+Maximum infiltration rates shall be provided for each soil mapping unit.

-(3) A soil map delineating soil mapping units within each land application site and showing all physical features, location of pits and auger borings, legends, scale, and a north arrow.
+(3) a field-delineated soil map delineating soil mapping units within each land application site and showing all physical features, location of pits and auger borings, legends, scale, and a north arrow.
 The legends shall also include dominant soil series name and family or higher taxonomic class for each soil mapping unit; and

-(4) A representative soils analysis (i.e., Standard Soil Fertility Analysis) conducted on each land application site.
+(4) a Standard Soil Fertility Analysis conducted on each land application site.
 The Standard Soil Fertility Analysis shall include the following parameters:

 (c) Engineering design documents.
 If required by G.S.
 89C, a professional engineer shall prepare these documents.
 The following documents shall be provided to the Division by the applicant:

-(1) engineering plans for the entire system, including treatment, storage, application, and disposal facilities and equipment except those previously permitted unless those previously permitted are directly tied into the new units or are critical to the understanding of the complete process;
+(1) engineering plans for the entire system, including treatment, storage, application, and disposal facilities and equipment except those previously permitted unless those previously permitted are directly tied into the new units or are necessary to understanding the complete process;

 (2) specifications describing materials to be used, methods of construction, and means for ensuring quality and integrity of the finished product including leakage testing; and

-(3) engineering calculations including hydraulic and pollutant loading for each treatment unit, treatment unit sizing criteria, hydraulic profile of the treatment system, total dynamic head and system curve analysis for each pump, buoyancy calculations, and irrigation/infiltration design.
+(3) engineering calculations, including hydraulic and pollutant loading for each treatment unit, treatment unit sizing criteria, hydraulic profile of the treatment system, total dynamic head, and system curve analysis for each pump, buoyancy calculations, and infiltration design.

 (3) setbacks as required by Rule .0706 of this Section; and